yoshida-lab/crystallus/README.md

     This is the last step.
     We use [pyo3](https://github.com/PyO3/pyo3) to provide you the python bindings and use [maturin](https://github.com/PyO3/maturin) to build our rust codes into the native dynamic library.

+    > Please confirm that you have installed the newest version of maturin.

     ```bash
      $> conda activate crystallus  # activate your python environment by name
      $> pip install -U maturin  # install maturin using pip